keanulee/blog/about.md

 Keanu's Tech Ramblings is a blog that highlights some of the work I do.
 Topics of interest include web development and Polymer.

 For more information, visit [keanulee.com](https://keanulee.com).

+_Views and opinions expressed on this blog are my own, and they do not necessarily reflect the views and opinions of my employer._